ubisoft/mobydq/README.md

 ![Data pipeline](/doc/data_pipeline.png)

-# Getting Started
-Skip the bla bla and run your data quality indicators immediately by following the [Getting Started](https://github.com/alexisrolland/data-quality/wiki/Getting-Started) guide.
-However, for a better understanding of the framework, its concepts and how it works, we recommend you refer to the documentation below.

 # Requirements
 ## Python
 This framework has been developed on **Linux** with **Python 3.5** and is powered by the following awesome packages.
 To install dependencies open a terminal window, change directory to the framework folder and execute the following command: